FabioRocha231/go-bookstore/README.md

 ## Getting started

-to run this project you need to clone this repository and use the `go run main.go` command in your CL shell on just download the bin main and execute it. to execute the bin you have to create a a mysq database with the root user and 123456789@Jj password with a study named table
+to run this project you need to clone this repository and use the `go run main.go` command in your CL shell on just download the bin main and execute it. to execute the bin you have to create a mysql database with the root user and 123456789@Jj password with a study named table

 ### Layout